In this post, I will show you the basics of thumb & finger interaction…

 Off the bat, you need to have a few “basics” in place with hand position.
 You probably know this, but it’s always good to re-visit basics.

-- Your thumb must be OUT past the fingers
+- Your thumb should be OUT past the fingers

 - Your thumb should NOT hide behind the fingers